Riemannian game dynamics: Links with reinforcement learning

-Thus, writing $g_{k}^{\sharp}(x)$ for $g_{k}^{-1}(x)$ and comparing the result to \eqref{eq:RGD-coords2} shows that the dynamics of mixed strategies under \eqref{eq:RL} agree with the Hessian dynamics \eqref{eq:HD} at interior states. \footnote{While we have defined Riemannian game dynamics for single population games and reinforcement learning for $N$-person normal form games, this difference is of no consequence.
-One can similarly define Riemannian game dynamics for multipopulation games, or a symmetrized reinforcement learning process for symmetric two-player normal form games (cf.~ Appendix \ref{sec:HDandRL}).}
+A comparison with \eqref{eq:RGD-coords2} shows that the dynamics of mixed strategies under \eqref{eq:RL} agree with the Hessian dynamics \eqref{eq:HD} at interior states. \footnote{While we have defined Riemannian game dynamics for single population games and reinforcement learning for $N$-person normal form games, this difference is of no consequence.
+One can similarly define Riemannian game dynamics for multipopulation games, or a symmetrized reinforcement learning process for symmetric two-player normal form games (cf.~ \cref{sec:HDandRL}).}